 Todd Hoover is an officer with the Racine Police Department, where he has served for more than 20 years.
 He was elected to the WPPA board in 2005, became Treasurer in 2012, and has served as the President since September of 2016.
 Todd continues to be an active member of the Racine Police Association, where he has spent more than 15 years on its Board of Directors and more than 10 years as its President.

 Jim Palmer is responsible for the development, promotion, and operations of the WPPA.
 In addition to serving as the organization’s chief executive, he is also the WPPA’s spokesperson, chief legal counsel, and chief lobbyist.
-He also administers the WPPA’s Extended Legal Protection Plan (ELPP).
+Jim also administers the WPPA’s Extended Legal Protection Plan (ELPP).
 Jim currently serves on the governing boards for the National Association of Police Organizations; National Law Enforcement Officers Memorial Fund, Inc.; Wisconsin Law Enforcement Accreditation Group; Wisconsin Injured Law Enforcement Officers Resource Council; and Wisconsin Coalition of Annuitants.
-He is also the chief executive officer for the Wisconsin Law Enforcement Museum of Valor.
 Following the election of Tony Evers as Wisconsin’s 46th governor in 2018, Jim was appointed to the Public Safety and Criminal Justice Reform Policy Advisory Council.
 In 2020, Assembly Speaker Robin Vos appointed Jim to the Speaker’s Task Force on Racial Disparities, which was established to address racial disparities, educational opportunities, public safety, and law enforcement policies and standards.

-Jim is a frequent public speaker on a wide range of legal topics and public policy matters related to policing as well as labor and employment law.
-In addition to presenting to audiences such as the National Institute of Justice, Major Cities Chiefs Association’s Police Executive Leadership Institute, John Jay College of Criminal Justice, National Association of Police Organizations, Wisconsin Institute for Public Policy & Service, Wisconsin Field Training Officers Association, Wisconsin Employment Relations Commission, Wisconsin City/County Management Association, and University of Wisconsin Law School, Jim has also conducted law enforcement executive training for the Wisconsin Department of Justice.
-He has appeared on national television news network programs such as “Dateline” (NBC), “Good Morning America” (ABC), “The Situation Room with Wolf Blitzer” and “Anderson Cooper 360” (CNN), “America’s Newsroom” and “Your World with Neil Cavuto” (FOX News Channel), “America Tonight” (Al-Jazeera America), and “BBC World News” (World TV News Channel), to name a few.
+Jim is a frequent public speaker on a wide range of legal topics and public policy matters related to policing, as well as labor and employment law.
+Jim has conducted law enforcement executive training for the Wisconsin Department of Justice, and has presented to audiences such as the National Institute of Justice, Major Cities Chiefs Association’s Police Executive Leadership Institute, National Sheriffs Association, National Association of Police Organizations, Wisconsin Institute for Public Policy & Service, Wisconsin Field Training Officers Association, Wisconsin Employment Relations Commission, Wisconsin City/County Management Association, John Jay College of Criminal Justice, and University of Wisconsin Law School.
+Jim has appeared on national television news network programs such as “Dateline” (NBC), “Good Morning America” (ABC), “The Situation Room with Wolf Blitzer” and “Anderson Cooper 360” (CNN), “America’s Newsroom” and “Your World with Neil Cavuto” (FOX News Channel), “America Tonight” (Al-Jazeera America), and “BBC World News” (World TV News Channel), to name a few.
 Jim’s written commentaries have been featured in all of the major newspapers in Wisconsin—as well as the San Francisco Chronicle, POLITICO Magazine, and The Crime Report.
 In 2015, his invited testimony was highlighted in the Final Report of the President’s Task Force on 21st Century Policing.

 Jim received a Bachelor of Arts degree in political science from the University of Wisconsin in Madison and a law degree from the Valparaiso University School of Law, where he was an editor of the law review.
 Jim is admitted to practice law before all state and federal courts in Wisconsin, and he is an active member of the American Bar Association, State Bar of Wisconsin, Dane County Bar Association, and Association of Wisconsin Lobbyists.